-Learn more by visiting the National Preparedness System page on this site.
+Learn more by visiting the National Preparedness System page.

 National Preparedness Report

-Learn more by visiting the National Preparedness Report page on this site.
+Learn more by visiting the National Preparedness Report page.

 National Planning Frameworks

 This milestone is a collection of five frameworks focused on each of the mission areas (Prevention, Protection, Mitigation, Response and Recovery).
-Note: The National Disaster Recovery Framework was released in September 2011.
-The frameworks will define how we will work together to best meet the needs of individuals, families, communities and states in their ongoing efforts to prevent, protect, mitigate, respond to and recover from any disaster event.
+Note: The frameworks define how we will work together to best meet the needs of individuals, families, communities and states in their ongoing efforts to prevent, protect, mitigate, respond to and recover from any disaster event.

 Federal Interagency Operational Plans